Vladimir Kim

-Vladimir Sergeyevich Kim (Владимир Серге́евич Ким; born 29 October 1960) is a Kazakhstani businessman and billionaire who was the richest person in Kazakhstan He made his wealth in Kazakhstan's natural resources sector.
+Vladimir Sergeyevich Kim (Владимир Серге́евич Ким; born 29 October 1960) is a Kazakhstani businessman and billionaire who is the richest person in Kazakhstan.
+He made his wealth in Kazakhstan's natural resources sector.
 He owns a network of offshore companies.

 Early life

-Vladimir Kim was born in 1960.
+Kim was born in 1960.
 He is of Korean ethnicity.
 He graduated from the Kazakh Leading Academy of Architecture and Civil Engineering (then known as the Alma-Ata Architectural Institute) in 1982 with a degree in civil engineering.
 He holds an MBA degree, and received his PhD in business and administrative management at the John F. Kennedy University in California in 1998.

 Career

-In 1995, Kim was appointed managing director and chief executive officer of Zhezkazgantsvetmet JSC, Kazakhmys' core subsidiary at the time; he was elected chairman of the board of directors of Zhezkazgantsvetmet in 2000, and Chairman of Kazakhmys upon its listing on the London Stock Exchange in October 2005.
+In 1995, Kim was appointed managing director and chief executive officer of Zhezkazgantsvetmet JSC, Kazakhmys' core subsidiary at the time.
+He was elected chairman of the board of directors of Zhezkazgantsvetmet in 2000, and Chairman of Kazakhmys upon its listing on the London Stock Exchange in October 2005.
 Kim stepped down as chairman of Kazakhmys in May 2013 to become a non-executive director.
-Following the completion of the Group restructuring in 2014, Kim remained a non-executive director and a major shareholder in KAZ Minerals PLC.

-KAZ Minerals PLC is a mining company quoted on the London Stock Exchange, Hong Kong Stock Exchange and Kazakhstan Stock Exchange.
+Following the completion of the Group restructuring in 2014, Kim remained a non-executive director and a major shareholder in KAZ Minerals PLC, a mining company quoted on the London Stock Exchange, Hong Kong Stock Exchange and Kazakhstan Stock Exchange.

 He holds approximately 33% of KAZ Minerals.